 The Recovery Implementation Task Force meets on the third Friday of every other month.
 In 2015, meetings are scheduled in January, March, May, July, September, and November.
 Meetings are open to the public.
 For more information, call 608-266-2717.
 Robin Pedersen and Shelley Monroe are co-chairs of the RITF.

 Membership and Outreach

 This committee has produced a brochure (PDF, 298 KB) about the RITF.

 - Co-chairs: Serge Blasberg, Julie Berg, and Jim Sabatke

 - Staff: Faith Boersma

-- Mission: To educate in order to increase understanding of recovery and to expand the implementation of effective practices, grounded in the principles of recovery, that support people living with mental health, substance use, and associated ongoing health care conditions.
+- Mission: To increase understanding of recovery through education and to expand the implementation of effective practices, grounded in the principles of recovery, that support people living with mental health, substance use, and associated ongoing health care conditions.

 Health Care Integration